Tutorials

 Figure 1.1.1: Web page for data uploading in the modules.

-1. Upload Data: Click the "Choose File" button in the "Data Table" column to upload custom correlation data (.csv or .txt files).
+1. Upload Data: Click the "Browse" button in the "Data File" column to upload custom data (.csv or .txt files).
 For detailed instructions, hover over the question mark icons next to input fields.

-2. Specify Data Format: Choose the format of the uploaded community abundance data from the dropdown labeled "Data Format".
+2. Specify Data Format: Choose the format of the uploaded community abundance data from the dropdown in the "Data Format" column.

-3. Specify Data Labels: Ensure accurate representation by selecting appropriate data labels from the dropdown labeled "Data Labels".
+3. Specify Data Labels: Ensure accurate representation by selecting appropriate data labels from the dropdown in the "Data Labels" column.

-4. Press the “Submit” button to proceed to the following steps.
+4. Click the “Submit” button to proceed to the following steps.

-The taxonomy module requires additional data with taxonomy data (Figure 1.1.2).
+The taxonomy module requires additional taxonomy data (Figure 1.1.2).

 Alternatively, users can utilize example data provided within the Cluster and Classification module.